A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties

 \begin{prop}[\Cref{torsionfree}] Let $X$ be a perfect scheme in characteristic $p$.
 Denote by $W(\cdot)$ the $p$-typical Witt vectors.
 Then the Witt vector cohomology $H^1(X,W\CO_X)$ on the Zariski site of $X$ is $p$-torsionfree. \end{prop}

 This fulfills our purpose.
-The rest, namely to check that the fiber product recovers the minimal compactification of the Shimura variety, is easy and is again reduced to test objects being geometric points.
-Here we need to compare the global sections of the structure sheaves on $\Ig$ and its partial minimal compactification $\mathrm{Ig}_C^{b,\ast}$, which reduces to comparing those of their special fibers $\mathrm{Ig}^b$, $\mathrm{Ig}^{b,\ast}$.
-We thus make the assumption that the codimension of the boundary of $\mathrm{Ig}^{b,\ast}$ is at least two, so that using affiness and normality of $\mathrm{Ig}^{b,\ast}$, we can apply algebraic Hartogs' lemma to show that they agree.
-As a side result, we classify the situations that we exclude.
+The rest, namely to check that the fiber product recovers the minimal compactification of the Shimura variety, is easy and is again reduced to geometric points as test objects.
+Here we need to compare the global sections of the structure sheaves on $\Ig$ and its partial minimal compactification $\mathrm{Ig}_C^{b,\ast}$, which reduces to comparing those on their special fibers $\mathrm{Ig}^b$, $\mathrm{Ig}^{b,\ast}$.
+We thus make the assumption that the codimension of the boundary of $\mathrm{Ig}^{b,\ast}$ is at least two, so that affiness and normality of $\mathrm{Ig}^{b,\ast}$ allows us to apply algebraic Hartogs lemma.
+As a side result, we classify the cases we exclude.
 The assumption on codimension turns out to be rather mild.

-\begin{prop}[\Cref{classification}] If the boundary of the partial minimal compactification of an Igusa variety on a (simple) Shimura variety of PEL-type $A$ or $C$ has codimension one, then the Igusa variety must lie over the ordinary locus and the Shimura variety is either the modular curve, or a unitary Shimura curve attached to an imaginary quadratic extension of $\Q$ as in example \ref{unitary}. \end{prop}
+\begin{prop}[\Cref{classification}] If the boundary of the partial minimal compactification of an Igusa variety on a (simple) Shimura variety of PEL-type $AC$ has codimension one, then the Igusa variety must lie over the ordinary locus and the Shimura variety is either the modular curve, or a unitary Shimura curve attached to an imaginary quadratic extension of $\Q$ as in Example \ref{unitary}. \end{prop}

-The short section 10 deals with the Hecke action.
-This is direct, given the Hecke action on Shimura varieties.
+The short Section 10 deals with the Hecke action.

-In the final section 11, we introduce an integral model of the cartesian diagram for $\G$ being a reductive model of $G_{\Q_p}$ (though only for $\Igs_{K^p}^\circ$ and not its compactification).
+In the last Section 11, we establish an integral model of the cartesian diagram for $\Igs_{K^p}^\circ$ for $\G$ being a reductive model of $G_{\Q_p}$.
 Here we first define the moduli stack $\Sht$ of $\G$-shtukas and study its geometry.
 The main result is